paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-18a-cooperative-watershed-management-program.md

 (2) to conduct 1 or more projects in accordance with the goals of a watershed group.

-**(b) Application**

-(1) **Establishment of application process; criteria** — Not later than 1 year after March 30, 2009, the Secretary shall establish—
+**(b) Establishment of application process; criteria** Not later than September 30, 2021, the Secretary shall update—

-  (A) an application process for the program; and
+(1) the application process for the program; and

-  (B) in consultation with the States, prioritization and eligibility criteria for considering applications submitted in accordance with the application process.
+(2) in consultation with the States, the prioritization and eligibility criteria for considering applications submitted in accordance with the application process.

 **(c) Distribution of grant funds**